tinzog/DataWarehousing/ReadMe.md

 ## Overview

-This setp starts a Microsoft Server 2019 Docker container and imports two data sources for subsequent DataWarehousing ecercises.
+This setp starts a Microsoft Server 2019 Docker container and imports two data sources for subsequent DataWarehousing exercises.

 ## Prerequisites